AlanNaoto/Dataset_GUI_labeling_tool/README.md

 where:

 * hdf5_file is the full path to the HDF5 dataset file
 * db_file is the full path to the DB file.
 If it already exists, then it loads the last worked frame.
-If the file DB does not exist, then it creates a new one
+If the DB file does not exists, then it creates a new one

 If everything went right, the user interface should appear.